 Bill Brooks, an avid cyclist and former triathlete, did.
 The historian and executive director of Middlebury’s Henry Sheldon Museum proposed an exhibit to Eames.
 The Sheldon’s Assistant Director, Mary Manley (whose son Hunt is the builder for Budnitz Bikes) pitched in.

-Three years later, on the anniversary of the first bicycle patent, “Pedaling Through History“ is an exceptional display of one of the country’s most interesting bicycle collections, made all the more fascinating when Glenn Eames is there to guide you through it.
+Three years later in 2016, on the anniversary of the first bicycle patent, “Pedaling Through History“ was an exceptional display of one of the country’s most interesting bicycle collections, made all the more fascinating when Glenn Eames is there to guide you through it.

 Bicycling’s Age of Invention

-As he walks around the oldest community museum in the country, through rooms featuring period furniture from the late 1800s (and even Henry Sheldon’s bed and slippers), Eames practically jumps across the room to point out a bike, an innovation or a photo on the wall.
+Eames curated the exhibit of his bikes and collectables at Middlebury’s Sheldon Museum, the oldest community museum in the country.
+As he walked through rooms featuring period furniture from the late 1800s (and even Henry Sheldon’s bed and slippers), Eames practically jumped to point out a bike, an innovation or a photo on the wall.

-Eames pauses at one of the earliest bikes in the exhibit, a serpentine velocipede most likely ordered by the traveling acrobat and stunt riders, the Hanlon brothers, in 1868.
+Eames paused at one of the earliest bikes in the exhibit, a serpentine velocipede most likely ordered by the traveling acrobat and stunt riders, the Hanlon brothers, in 1868.
 A precursor to the high wheeler it has two more equal-sized wheels.
-“I saw this in an auction but it was painted black but I had a pretty good idea of what it was,” he says with reverence.
-“It turned out to be one of the original Calvin Witty-built bikes, and one of only two such bikes in existence,” he says with reverence, noting the original 1866 Lallement patent stamp and license number, 434.
+“I saw this in an auction but it was painted black but I had a pretty good idea of what it was,” he said with reverence.
+“It turned out to be one of the original Calvin Witty-built bikes, and one of only two such bikes in existence,” he said with reverence, noting the original 1866 Lallement patent stamp and license number, 434.
 How does he know it’s one of two?
-“Well, for a time I owned the other one as well,” Eames confesses.
+“Well, for a time I owned the other one as well,” Eames confessed.

-But to put it in perspective, this past May, Sotheby’s sold an 1879 George Singer penny farthing racing bicycle at an auction in Monaco for 6,435 pounds — approximately $8,333.
+But to put it in perspective, in May, 2016 Sotheby’s sold an 1879 George Singer penny farthing racing bicycle at an auction in Monaco for 6,435 pounds — approximately $8,333.